amywong24/data-dashboard/README.md

 Submitted by: **Amy Wong**

 This web app: **This dashboard displays the search results from A Court of Thorns and Roses from the Open Library API.
-It includes the search results, summary statistics, and certain features such as search and filter.**
+It includes the search results, summary statistics, and certain features such as search and filter.
+It also displays a bar chart that visualizes the number of books published each year.**

-Time spent: **30** hours spent in total
+Time spent: **35** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+- [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
 - [x] **Clicking on an item in the list view displays more details about it**
 - [x] **Clicking on an item has a direct, unique link to that item's detail view page**